codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 max-width="100%"
 %}

-Notice that with this setup that pipeline will run when the pull request was closed regardless of wether it was merged or not (which is exactly what you want as in both cases the test environment is not needed anymore).
+Notice that with this setup the pipeline will run when the pull request was closed regardless of whether it was merged or not (which is exactly what you want as in both cases the test environment is not needed anymore).